 Our Costa Ballena Snorkel Tours have always been one of our most popular activities.
-With the opening of our second shop in Uvita, our Marino Ballena Snorkel Tour will surely become the most popular, as it gets you in the water faster and for longer than any of our other tours.
+The Marino Ballena Snorkel Tour is one of the most popular, as it gets you in the water faster and for longer than any of our other tours.

-The largest Pacific Coral Reef in Central America passes right through the park.
 Stunning Reef walls, soaring rock pinnacles, solitary islands and sea mounts are all part of this expansive ecosystem.
-Find out more at our Marino Ballena Snorkeling Tourpage or dive in and try our Marino Ballena Discover Scuba Tour!
+Find out more at our Marino Ballena Snorkeling Tourpage or dive in and try our Marino Ballena Discover Scuba our!

 Marino Ballena Tours, with the exception for Whale Watching tours, are offered primarily in the dry season (Dec-May) due to poor visibility in the rainy season (June-Nov)